 Full implementation of the IM is anticipated in 2019.
 Concurrent with the IM activities, characterization studies are underway to evaluate potential remedial alternatives that would be part of implementation of a final remedy for chromium in groundwater.
 Pilot-scale studies using a bio-amendment (molasses) and a chemical amendment (sodium dithionite) have been deployed and monitoring and evaluation is underway.
 Initial indications are that both approaches are showing potential for effective remediation, although the results are only preliminary.
 The Department of Energy’s Environmental Management Los Alamos Field Office and its cleanup contractor N3B are also evaluating the feasibility of utilizing directional drilling technology to obtain access to a much larger portion of the regional aquifer for amendment deployment than can be achieved with vertical wells.
 Completion of the characterization studies will lead to a recommendation for a final remediation strategy in a Corrective Measures Evaluation report.

-Please read the Chromium Plume fact sheet for more information on this campaign, including its current status.
+Please read the Chromium Fact Sheet (below) for more information on this campaign, including its current status.
 Additionally, the Chromium Plume FAQ answers commonly asked questions.

 You can also learn more about the Chromium Interim Measure and Characterization Campaign by downloading related presentations EM-LA has provided to the public on our Presentations page.